10 Best Things To Do In Mijas Pueblo, Spain

 How to get to Mijas Pueblo?

-The best place to park is in the public parking right next to the Plaza Virgen de la Peña.
+If you’re traveling by car you can leave your car in this parking lot located right next to the Plaza Virgen de la Peña.
 Parking is big, but it gets full quickly on the weekends.
-Price: 1€ for a whole day.
+It costs only €1 for a whole day.

 To Mijas Pueblo by bus